Orion-Grieco/object-processing-starter-1/writing/reflection.md

 ## Performance Analysis

-TODO: Provide at least three paragraphs that explain which algorithms inside of the `objectprocessor` are the fastest, by how much they are faster, and how you knew that the algorithm was faster, referencing the data in the aforementioned command outputs and the data tables to support your response.
+PLACEHOLDER: Provide at least three paragraphs that explain which algorithms inside of the `objectprocessor` are the fastest, by how much they are faster, and how you knew that the algorithm was faster, referencing the data in the aforementioned command outputs and the data tables to support your response.
 You should make sure that you answer each of the at least three research questions that you posed in a previous section of this report.

-TODO: Make sure that your responses explain WHY certain configurations are faster!
+PLACEHOLDER: Make sure that your responses explain WHY certain configurations are faster!

-TODO: It is not sufficient to ONLY explain WHICH configuration is faster!
+PLACEHOLDER: It is not sufficient to ONLY explain WHICH configuration is faster!

 ## Source Code

 ### Describe in detail the operation of the `PersonAttributes` declaration

-TODO: Provide a description of each line in the following source code
+PLACEHOLDER: Provide a description of each line in the following source code

 ```python
 @dataclass(frozen=True)